TaoBoyce/StoneStoryRPG-MimicPet/README.md

 # StoneStoryRPG-MimicPet
 A nice mimic friend to bounce alongside you in Stone Story RPG!

 - Written by Bitty45
 - Art by Tag
-- Version 1.0.0
+- Version 1.1.0

 ## To use
-If you're on PC, you can download the txt file and put it into your stonescript imports. (see stonescript manual)

-If you're on mobile, you can copy paste the entire txt file into your mindstone.
+There are actually two versions here, one that uses BouncingPetBase, and one that doesn't.
+The BouncingPetBase version is incompatible with mobile, unless it gets added to the official cosmetics one day.

+Both versions have instructions on how to use them inside the txt.